 During the interim construction phase, your term rates are more favorable.
 Typically, the interim interest rate during the construction period on a CTP loan will be a few points higher than the permanent note rate.
 Lenders collect the interest rate spread on the loan during the construction period – which gives you a higher margin.

-If you are offering a Single-Close Construction to Permanent Loan, then the interest rate will be fixed for both you and your borrower.
+If you are offering a One-Time Close Construction to Permanent Loan, then the interest rate will be fixed for both you and your borrower.

 5. ADDITIONAL FEE INCOME